Elegant Jewel Tone Mantel Ideas For Autumn Decorating

 This week I started with this fabulous HUGE geode that was brought back by my in~laws when they were living in Brazil for a time for my father-in-law’s job.
 It’s an amethyst (which also happens to be my birthstone) and I’m fascinated with something like this that is natural and is mined from the depths of the earth.
 Normally it resides in my husband’s home office, but I’m “allowed” to play with it:~)) It’s large enough to use as a bowl and care needs to be taken in handling with some sharp edges.

-The violet or purple inspired me for this early fall mantel.
-You just don’t find many mantels decorated in rich jewel tone colors, or I should say showcased on the internet via Pinterest or blogs or Google searches.
+The violet or purple inspired me for this early jewel tones fall decor mantel.
+You just don’t find many mantels decorated in rich jewel tone colors.

 Although I generally keep my decor light, I also am an artist first and so I love to play with color and texture!
 My take on decorating a mantel is to have fun with it, not to take it too formal or seriously and nothing that looks too contrived.

 I’ve recently been partnering with Love Feast Shop and have these incredible and rich looking silk velvet pumpkins, so I thought this would all pair up nicely.

 And this week’s flowers soaking up some water in the kitchen sink.